kriskowal/gtor/README.md

 Additionally, the iterator gains a `throw` method that allows the iterator to terminate the generator by causing the `yield` expression to raise the given error.
-The error will pass through any try- catch or finally blocks in the generators stack, and unless handled, through your own stack.
+The error will unravel the stack inside the generator.
+If the error unravels a try-catch-finally block, the catch block may handle the error, leaving the generator in a resumable state if the returned iteration is not `done`.
+If the error unravels all the way out of the generator, it will pass into the stack of the `throw` caller.

+The iterator also gains a `return` method that causes the generator to resume as if from a `return` statement, regardless of whether it actually paused at a `yield` expression.
+Like a thrown error, this unravels the stack, executing finally blocks, but not catch blocks.

-As such, like `next`, the `throw` method may either return an iterator or throw an error.
+As such, like `next`, the `throw` and `return` methods may either return an iteration, done or not, or throw an error.
 This foreshadows the ability of a stream reader to prematurely stop a stream writer.